mcclure/emily/doc/style.md

     Because `make test` is meant to catch and document *regressions*, nothing should ever be intentionally checked in if `make test` is failing.
 If a commit must be made while a test is failing, the test in question should be moved from `regression.txt` to `regression-known-bad.txt`.
 "Actually all tests" including the known bad ones can be tested with `make test-all`.

 - Nothing critical to the build should ever depend on anything but OCaml, opam+opam modules or (because I guess I don't have an alternative) GNU make.
-(Note `make test` uses Python but it is not critical to the build.)
+(Note `make test` uses Python, and `make manpage` uses the Ruby-based `ronn` tool, but neither of these are critical to the build.)
 Required opam modules should be documented in [build.md](build.md).

+- If you alter [manpage.md](manpage.md), please update the publication date (obnoxiously, inlined in the Makefile) and re-run `make manpage`.

 - Please write as many comments as you sensibly can.
 I seriously think a good ratio of lines of comments:lines of code is 1:1.
 A good use for comments is explaining the code's *intent*; we can probably understand *what* the code is doing just by reading it, but are less certain to understand *why*.